-The fair values of the foreign exchange forward contracts are considered to be Level 2.
+The fair values of the foreign exchange forward contracts are valued using Level 2 inputs.
 Foreign currency forward contracts are valued using readily available foreign currency forward and interest rate curves.
 The fair value of each contract is determined by comparing the contract rate to the forward rate and discounting to the present value.
-Contracts in a gain position are recorded in the consolidated balance sheet under the caption "Other current assets" and the value of contracts in a loss position are recorded under the caption "Accrued liabilities" within the condensed consolidated balance sheets.
-Please see Note 19 for further discussion of our derivative instruments.
+Contracts in a gain position are recorded in the condensed consolidated balance sheets under the caption "Other current assets" and the value of contracts in a loss position are recorded under the caption "Accrued liabilities" within the condensed consolidated balance sheets.
+Please see Note 19 for further discussion of the Company's derivative instruments.

-The Triune Earn-Out liability is valued utilizing estimates of annual revenue and operating income (Level 3 inputs) during a period of approximately two-years ending January 2018.
+The Triune Earn-out liability is valued utilizing estimates of annual revenue and operating income (Level 3 inputs) during a period of approximately two-years ending January 2018.
 These estimates represent inputs for which market data are not available and are developed using the best information available about the assumptions that market participants would use when pricing the liability.

-The Cycleo Earn-Out liability is valued utilizing estimates of annual revenue and operating income (Level 3 inputs) during a four-year period ending April 2020.
+The Cycleo Earn-out liability (see "Earn-out Liability" in Note 12) is valued utilizing estimates of annual revenue and operating income (Level 3 inputs) during a four-year period ending April 2020.
 These estimates represent inputs for which market data are not available and are developed using the best information available about the assumptions that market participants would use when pricing the liability.

 The Company measures contingent earn-out liabilities at fair value on a recurring basis using significant unobservable inputs classified within Level 3 of the fair value hierarchy.
 The Company uses a Monte Carlo valuation method as a valuation technique to determine the value of the earn-out liability.
 The significant unobservable inputs used in the fair value measurements are revenue projections over the earn-out period, and the probability outcome percentages assigned to each scenario.
 Significant increases or decreases to either of these inputs in isolation would result in a significantly higher or lower liability, with a higher liability capped by the contractual maximum of the contingent earn-out obligation.
 Ultimately, the liability will be equivalent to the amount paid, and the difference between the fair value estimate and amount paid will be recorded in earnings.
 For both the Triune Earn-out and Cycleo Earn-out, these companies have business profiles comparable to a start-up company.
-Accordingly, their revenue projections are subject to significant revisions.
-This characteristic has resulted in volatile changes to the measurement of fair value of the Triune Earn-out since the time of the acquisition
+Accordingly, their respective revenue projections are subject to significant revisions.
+This characteristic has resulted in volatile changes to the measurement of fair value of the Triune Earn-out since the time of the Triune acquisition.

 The Company reviews and re-assesses the estimated fair value of contingent consideration on a quarterly basis, and the updated fair value could differ materially from the previous estimates.
-Changes in the estimated fair value of our contingent earn-out liabilities related to the time component of the present value calculation are reported in interest expense.
+Changes in the estimated fair value of the Company's contingent earn-out liabilities related to the time component of the present value calculation are reported in "Interest expense" within the unaudited condensed consolidated statements of operations.
 Adjustments to the estimated fair value related to changes in all other unobservable inputs are reported in operating income.

-A reconciliation of the change in the earn-out liability during the three months ended May 1, 2016 is as follows:
+A reconciliation of the change in the earn-out liability during the six months ended July 31, 2016 is as follows: